tincan-linux/tincan-linux.github.io/site/wiki/moss.md

             '0b92f76d...' is the checksum for 'musl.patch').

           - Checksums are used to verify the integrity of downloaded files.
-If the checksums do not match, arc will assume that the file is corrupted.
-To re-download the sources, use 'arc d [pkg]'.
+If the checksums do not match, moss will assume that the file is corrupted.
+To re-download the sources, use 'moss d [pkg]'.

-          - The checksums can be generated by running 'arc c' inside the package directory.
+          - The checksums can be generated by running 'moss c' inside the package directory.

       - strip: this key can optionally be set to 'false' to disable stripping binaries for a certain package.
 This is used to avoid breaking certain